AlejandroMBJS/Fast-Port-Scanner-CLI/README.md

 - `-ip <IP address>`: Specify the target IP address to scan.
 This option is required.
 - `-timeout <milliseconds>`: Set the timeout duration for each connection attempt.
 Default value is 500 ms.
 - `-o <filename>`: Specify an output filename to export results, including a suggested `nmap` command.
-- `-start <port>`: Specify the starting port for the scan.
-Default value is 1.
-- `-end <port>`: Specify the ending port for the scan.
-Default value is 65535.

 ### Example